nlenno1/gym-fit-MS4/README.md

 8. If there is an error in the Edit a Single Exercise Class function, it will redirect to the Classes this Week.

 ## **DEPLOYMENT**

+For the steps required to deploy this project, please view the [GymFit Deployment Document]()

 ## **TECHNOLOGY USED**